PRAISELab-PicusLab/MMMED/README.md

 ### 🔓 **How to Access the Dataset**
 You can access the **MMMED** dataset via [Hugging Face](https://huggingface.co/datasets/praiselab-picuslab/MMMED).
 Follow these steps to download it:

+**_⚠️ Disclaimer: This dataset contains medical images that may be sensitive for some users.
+Viewer discretion is advised, especially if the content may evoke strong emotional reactions or be distressing._**

 #### Login using e.g. `huggingface-cli login` to access this dataset
 ```
 from datasets import load_dataset